 LEADERSHIP IN JOURNALISM

 Dream of chasing down senators, traveling to far-flung locales, interviewing the newest Bachelorette contestants, or posting the next viral tweet?
 It’s no secret that Washington, D.C. is a hub for top journalists.
 It was here in the nation’s capital that reporters covered the infamous Watergate scandal and shaped history.
 And today’s journalists continue to make history here every day.
 Just in the last year, reporters have covered impeachment trials, a World Series win, and ongoing metro construction.
 After learning tips and tricks from some of the area’s brightest young professionals, you’ll be well on your way to pursuing your dream career, too.

 The Winter 2020 Student Leadership Program (SLP) in Journalism will introduce students to diverse opportunities in journalism, public relations, and communications.
-Over the course of this three-day program, students will participate in interactive workshops, visit the offices of major media outlets like Smithsonian magazine and POLITICO, and engage in panels with young professionals who cover varied topics as breaking news, technology, art, sports, and finance.
+Over the course of this three-day program, students will participate in interactive workshops and engage in panels with young professionals who cover varied topics as breaking news, technology, art, sports, and finance.

 By asking participants to brainstorm, research, write, produce, and promote their own original stories, the program will show students how content evolves from a pitch to a Pulitzer Prize-worthy piece of journalism.
 Students will also have opportunities to learn more about securing internships, choosing colleges, and declaring majors.

 Program Dates and Location